 BOARD OF DIRECTORS APPLICATION

 The Bozeman Film Society looks for experienced, enthusiastic and forward-thinking film lovers to serve on our Board of Directors.
-If you are interested in serving on our BOD, please complete an online application, save as a PDF and email to: email@example.com
+If you are interested in serving on our BOD, please print our online application, scan and email to: email@example.com, or send to:

 The Bozeman Film Society (formerly Bozeman Film Festival) began in 1978 with a dedicated group of Montana State University English and Film professors collaborating to bring classic and world cinema to the big screen in Bozeman.
 A few times a month, Bozeman film lovers could head downtown to The Ellen Theatre on a Sunday evening and see great classics, such as Inherit the Wind (U.S. 1960), Casablanca (U.S. 1942) or La Strada (Italy 1954.)
 Moving to The Rialto Theater in 1981, the BFS expanded programming to four nights per week and added newer releases to its repertoire through a generous partnership with Carmike Theaters.
 The catchy tagline “Keep ‘Em Flickering!’ was coined during this early phase and is credited to former MSU Film Professor and longtime BFS board member, Bill Neff.
 Our collaboration with Carmike Theaters continued for 25 years, eventually expanding to 7 nights per week in the Rialto Theater, in addition to monthly screenings in MSU’s Linfield Hall.

 Many Bozeman-ites fondly recall the days when a screening downtown at The Rialto was where you met friends to see great independent films and perhaps catch up in a darkened theater while the projectionist repaired a glitch in the ancient 35mm projector.
 When both the Rialto and Ellen Theaters sold in 2005, the BFS temporarily moved its films to the Campus Square Theaters.
 Declining attendance spurred the BFS board to seek another venue, relocating to the Emerson Center’s Crawford Theater the following year.
 During their 10 years at the Emerson, the BFS expanded it’s audience, added the name Bozeman Film Society to it’s portfolio and worked to make the recently renovated Crawford Theater into Bozemans’ alternative movie house.
 Working with the Emerson Center and HATCHfest, BFS installed the Ellen Theatre’s abandoned 35mm projector, made upgrades to the theater sound system and purchase a new movie screen.